-Inquiries may be directed to the State Land Department, State Office Building, Phoenix, Arizona, to ascertain if State lands are open to mineral location and lease.
+Inquiries may be directed to the State Land Department, State Office Building, Phoenix, Arizona, to ascertain if State lands are open to exploration under a prospecting permit or mineral claim location.

-The records of the County Recorder's office in the various counties of the State may be consulted to determine if recorded patents from the United States or deeds from the State of Arizona, or deeds executed by individuals have reserved minerals, or whether the same were conveyed to the purchaser.
-In many instances this information may not be apparent from the recorded instruments and it may be necessary to consult the records of the Bureau of Land Management or go to the statutes under which the patent was issued.
+The records in the County Recorder's office in the various counties of the State may be consulted to determine if recorded patents from the United States or deeds from the State of Arizona have reserved minerals.
+This information is not always apparent from the recorded instruments, and it may be necessary to consult the records of the Bureau of Land Management or the statutes under which the patent was issued or even decisions of the courts.